 Take a good look around as there are many movie props and dark objects throughout the shop.

 Now this is my secret, remember I told you to look everywhere right?
 Well exit out the back door of Borgin and Burkes and head down the dark alley.
 Watch out though, your locked in!
+This is also the middle entrance to Knockturn Alley!

 #10 Check out all of the magic in the shops in Diagon Alley!